IDU

 Purpose of this unit

-At the end of this 2-week unit, you will be able to introduce yourself giving personal information in the target language (French) with help of the suitcase and of objects you made in visual arts.
+At the end of this 2-week unit, you will be able to introduce yourself giving personal information in the target language (French) with help of the statue you made in visual arts.

 Slide 3 - Slide